-How to marinate and pan sear pork neck chops (aka pork collar steaks).
-This post contains affiliate links which help support our blog at no cost to you.
+How to marinate and pan sear pork neck chops (aka pork collar steaks or Coppa steaks).

 What are Pork Neck Chops (aka Pork Collar Chops)

 Pork neck chops are boneless slices of beautifully marbled meat yielded from the pork collar (aka pork neck fillet).
 The pork collar is the part of the shoulder that runs from the base of the pig’s neck to the tip of the loin (about the fourth rib).
 Its meat is incredibly rich and flavorful with an extensive fat marbling which produces the juiciest pork chops.

 Growing up pork neck chops topped my extended family’s list of favorites for large family gatherings (besides a whole roasted lamb on a spit).
 My grandmother would serve a heaping platter of them to us carnivores, along with dozens of kafta and kebabpches.
 We would all gather around a long table under the cherry tree and enjoy the feast.

 To this day I get very excited by the prospect of juicy collar steaks for dinner.
 You do not need to do much to prepare them – no need for a brine as is the case with other pork chops.
 A simple marinade or a generous seasoning to uplift the collar’s rich flavor is enough.

 Best Way to Marinate Pork Chops

 A marinade flavors the surface of the meat while the fine marbling ensures that the chops end up moist during their short pan searing stint.